geological-survey-of-queensland/borehole-database/README.md

 ## Purpose of this document
 Provide a specification for the new GSQ Borehole Database that:
 * Accurately defines the business requirements
-* Is a key input to softare design for a software developer
+* Is a key input to the software design process for a software developer

 ## Terminology